- Access to School District Records

 Access the APPR Request Form.

-During the 2017-2018 school year, asbestos projects were completed at Round Hill and Little Britain Elementary Schools and the Washingtonville Middle School.
+Post Notification: During the 2019-2020 school year, asbestos projects were completed at Little Britian and Taft Elementary Schools and the Washingtonville High School.
 These DOL approved projects were completed while school was not in session.
-During the 2017-18 school year, there were no instances where Asbestos was an imminent hazard to the health or well-being of our students or employees.
+During the 2019-20 school year there were no instances where Asbestos was an imminent hazard to the health or well-being of our students or employees.

 The District’s management plans are available for review through the Office of Buildings and Grounds.